AstroNvim/docs/docs/Recipes/custom_plugins.md

 ## Lazy Loading

-For maintaining a fast startup time, it is recommended to do lazy loading which is easily configurable in Packer.
+By default AstroNvim enables lazy loading automatically with Lazy.nvim.
+This requires new plugins to either have lazy loading explicitly disabled or correctly configured.
 There are a few basic methods of lazy loading that can be easily added.
 The main keys here are `cmd`, `module`, `ft`, `keys`, `event`, `after`.
-More details of these and more options can be found in the [Packer Documentation](https://github.com/wbthomason/packer.nvim#specifying-plugins).
+More details of these and more options can be found in the [Lazy Documentation](https://github.com/folke/lazy.nvim#-plugin-spec).
 Here are a few examples:

 ```lua
 -- plugins are automatically lazy loaded and by default allow for loading based on module